Transcript: Treating Gorlin Syndrome With Green Tea

-Gorlin Syndrome, also known as basal cell nevus syndrome, is a genetic condition affecting about 1 in every 100,000 births, in which you become covered in skin cancers.
-Tragic disease but acase report was recently published in the Journal of the European Academy of Dermatology and Venereology, describing the “temporary arrest of basal cell carcinoma formation in a patient with the syndrome.
-The poor woman was getting “”up to about 20 new basal cell carcinomas every six months.
-Then she started going to a spa and getting green tea body wraps once a month and for the following year, not a single new carcinoma appeared. nstead fo 40n there were zero.
-But she ended up stopping after a year, and at her next dermatology visit 15 new lesions had already started appearing.
+Gorlin Syndrome, also known as basal cell nevus syndrome, is a genetic condition affecting about one in every 100,000 births, in which you become covered in skin cancers.
+Tragic disease, but a case report was recently published in the Journal of the European Academy of Dermatology and Venereology, describing the “temporary arrest of basal cell carcinoma formation in a patient” with the syndrome.
+The poor woman was getting up to 20 new basal cell carcinomas every six months.
+Then, she started going to a spa and getting green tea body wraps once a month, and for the following year, not a single new carcinoma appeared.
+Instead of 40, there were zero.
+But she ended up stopping after a year, and at her next dermatology visit, 15 new lesions had already started appearing.

-They assume it was the green tea, but the wrap also contained algae, mustard oil, ginger and calendula, so who knows.
-Now the researchers emphasize this is but a single case report and that it’s not like there’s “enough evidence to start clinical treatment of human patients with non-melanoma skin cancer, because we lack the studies, but why not?
-Obviously if there were risks you wouldn’t want just start something based on one report, but what’s the downside of giving it a try?
+They assume it was the green tea, but the wrap also contained algae, mustard oil, ginger, calendula; so, who knows?
+Now the researchers emphasize this is but a single case report, and that it’s not like there’s enough evidence to start clinical treatment of human patients with non-melanoma skin cancer, because we lack the studies—but why not?
+Obviously, if there were risks, right, you wouldn’t want someone to just start something based on one report.
+But what’s the downside of giving it a try?

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Serena.

 Please consider volunteering to help out on the site.